 (Source: WELL website)

 Nordic mass timber products may contribute primarily to two WELL concepts: air and comfort.
-Containing low volatile organic compounds (VOSs), Nordic products help maintain good indoor air quality.
+Containing low volatile organic compounds (VOCs), Nordic products help maintain good indoor air quality.
 They can also contribute to acoustics as well as temperature and humidity control for the comfort of the occupants.
 Globally, wood as a building material contributes to reduce global warming, helping to ensure better air quality for the planet.